Syrion89/syrion89.github.io/_posts/2020-06-06-htb-resolute.md

 ![Screenshot]({{ site.baseurl }}/images/2020-06-06-htb-resolute/img1.png)

-I had some problems the last week and couldn't publish this report I wrote in Decembre.
+I had some problems the last week and couldn't publish this writeup I wrote in Decembre.

 ### User Flag